-- Stage 1 The child tells you he/she has a wet diaper, recognized when he/she is wet. - Stage 2 The child tells you he/she is wetting (recognizes sensation of being wet). - Stage 3 The child tells you he/she will wet, can control himself and uses the potty.
+- Stage 1 The child tells you they have a wet diaper, recognizes when they are wet. - Stage 2 The child tells you they are wetting (recognizes sensation of urination). - Stage 3 The child tells you they will wet, can control themselves and uses the potty. - Children with limited verbal skills can use picture cards or gestures to complete stages.